-Number of Tx to support mode 2: {2Tx, 4Tx, 2Tx_4Tx}

 The maximum number of SRS resources in set with different number of ports [for usage set to ‘codebook’].
 FFS on details for supported number of Tx.

-FFS: Number of ports per SRS resource

-FFS: Maximum number of different spatial relation info for all SRS resources for usage set to ‘codebook’ in a resource set
+Maximum number of different spatial relation info for all SRS resources for usage set to ‘codebook’ in a resource set

 TPMI group which delivers full power.
 FFS on details for supported number of Tx.